Spalerosophis atriceps

-Spalerosophis atriceps is a species of snake in the family Colubridae.
+Spalerosophis atriceps, the Black headed royal snake or Fischer's royal snake, is a species of snake in the family Colubridae.
 The species is endemic to South Asia.

 Geographic range

 S. atriceps is found in northwestern India, Nepal, and Pakistan.

 The type locality given in the original description is "Himalaya ".

 Habitat

 The preferred habitats of S. atriceps are deserts, rocky areas, and scrub forest.

 Description

 S. atriceps may attain a snout-to-vent length (SVL) of 2 m.
 Dorsally, it is pale orange, pink, or yellow, with scattered black flecks.
 The dorsal surface of the head is either entirely black or black and deep red.
 The sides of the head and the nape of the neck are deep red.
 Ventrally, it is pinkish.